 The U.S. Attorney’s Office for the District of Columbia (USAODC) has long believed that a problem-solving approach to law enforcement is essential for reducing crime, enhancing public safety, and improving the quality of life in the District of Columbia.
-In 1995, the Office implemented the Community Prosecution Initiative, which involves not only prosecuting criminals and litigating cases, but connecting with stakeholders to understand the needs and gaps in services within our local communities.
-This community-based strategy enables community prosecutors and community outreach specialists to work directly with residents, local businesses, nonprofit organizations, and other community stakeholders to develop a comprehensive approach to fighting crime and protecting the rights and interests of city residents.
-Our present strategy focuses on: building bonds of trust between the Office and the community, enhancing public safety through education, and increasing community participation in the criminal justice system.
-This strategy is implemented through community outreach programs, youth engagement and reentry initiatives.
+Our Community Prosecution Initiative connects with stakeholders to understand the needs and gaps in services within our local communities.
+This community-based strategy, under the leadership of the Executive Assistant United States Attorney for External Affairs, enables community prosecutors and community outreach specialists to work directly with residents, local business, nonprofit organizations, and other community stakeholders to develop a comprehensive approach to fighting crime and protecting the rights and interest of city residents.
+Our present strategy focuses on building bonds of trust between the Office and the community, enhancing public safety through education, and encouraging community participation in the criminal justice system.
+This strategy is implemented by the Community Outreach Staff through community outreach programs, youth engagement, and reentry initiatives.

 Clergy Ambassador Program

-The mission of the Clergy Ambassador Program (CAP) is to formalize a working relationship between our Office, Washington, D.C. clergy and community leaders.
-Our goal is to form a partnership that will promote trust and mutual respect between law enforcement and the community, and to improve the quality of life of all residents by reducing crime and enhancing public safety.
+The mission of the Clergy Ambassador Program (CAP) is to formalize a working relationship among our Office, Washington, D.C. clergy, and community leaders.
+Our goal is to form a partnership that will promote trust and mutual respect between law enforcement and the community.

 The CAP is open to all faith-based and community leaders.
-Each respective leader was encouraged to invite other members from within their organization; but the respective leader of each organization was expected to have involvement in the program.
-After registration, participants attended an initial training, followed by six bi-monthly meetings, where area scholars and practitioners made presentations to the clergy ambassadors about various topics geared towards fostering dialogue between the community, clergy and law enforcement.
-The presentations included: getting involved in policymaking; trauma-based care; effective faith-based re-entry programs; assessing clergy privilege under the law; understanding the workings of the Drug Enforcement Administration (DEA); and a brainstorming forum with the Metropolitan Police Department Commanders.
+Last year, participants attended an initial training, followed by six bimonthly meetings, where area scholars and practitioners made presentations to the clergy ambassadors about various topics geared towards fostering dialogue between the community, clergy, and law enforcement.
+The presentations included getting involved in policymaking; trauma-based care; effective faith-based re-entry programs; assessing clergy privilege under the law; and understanding the inner workings of law enforcement and the criminal justice system.

 Domestic Violence seminars are designed to reach out to community members in order to educate them about the signs of domestic abuse.
 The Office also encourages citizens to report domestic violence while providing information about the various resources that the Office and other local agencies provide to domestic violence victims.
-We have had domestic violence presentations specifically tailored for teens, women, men, senior citizens, and reentrants.
+We have tailored domestic violence presentations specifically for teens, women, and reentrants.

 Child Abuse Awareness and Infant Fatality Prevention

-The Office has developed a presentation that addresses child abuse awareness and infant fatality prevention.
-The presentation was developed to address the protection of the youngest members of society from trauma, accidents and death.
-The topics covered in the presentation are infant trauma and bed-sharing rollover deaths while under the influence of drugs or alcohol.
+In order to address the protection of the youngest members of society from trauma, accidents, and death, the Office, along with the D.C.
+Medical Examiner’s Office and The Metropolitan Police Department, developed a presentation that addresses child abuse awareness and infant fatality prevention.
+The topics covered in the presentation are infant trauma, shaken baby syndrome, and bed-sharing rollover deaths while under the influence of drugs or alcohol.
 Smart and safe choices in caregiving and creating safe sleep environments are emphasized during the presentations.

 Know your Rights Forums

-During the past several months, USAODC has hosted numerous police-community forums which were designed to improve the community’s relationship with local police.
-During these forums, USAODC emphasized the importance of: getting to know your local police command staff by attending community meetings; calmly asserting your rights during police encounters; and how to make formal complaints against any officer who has violated your rights.
-We generally conducted these forums in conjunction with the D.C.
-Metropolitan Police Department.
-During these forums, attendees were able to ask questions and expressed their concerns about police conduct.
-We have presented this program to well over 400 adults and children.
+During the past several years, USAODC has hosted numerous police-community forums which were designed to improve the community’s relationship with local police.
+During these forums, USAODC emphasized the importance of getting to know your local police command staff by attending community meetings; calmly asserting your rights during police encounters; and how to make formal complaints against any officer who has violated your rights.
+We generally conducted these forums in conjunction with MPD.
+During these forums, attendees were able to ask questions and express their concerns about police conduct.

 Youth Motivation Program

-USAODC Youth Motivation Program is designed to expose at-risk youth to the inner workings of the criminal justice system, and to discourage them from engaging in gang and gun violence.
-The program includes a visit to the courthouse where the students: watch a court hearing; meet with a judge for a question and answer session; and hear a presentation by a homicide detective or prosecutor.
-Our Office has hosted numerous Youth Motivation Programs involving students from middle schools and high schools.
+USAODC Youth Motivation Program is designed to expose at-risk youth to the inner workings of the criminal justice system and to discourage them from engaging in gang and gun violence.
+The program includes a visit to the courthouse where students watch a court hearing; meet with a judge for a question and answer session; and hear a presentation by a homicide detective, prosecutor and/or the U.S. Attorney.

 Project Legal Enrichment and Decision Making (Project L.E.A.D.)

 Project L.E.A.D is an initiative that partners our attorneys and support staff with D.C.
-Public Schools to provide mentoring and an interactive curriculum to 5th graders.
+Public Schools and charter schools to provide mentoring and an interactive curriculum to 5th graders.
 The program shapes good decision-making skills and teaches components such as conflict resolution, critical thinking and responsibility.
-The mentors meet with students twice a month for an hour to implement an interactive curriculum designed for student participation.
-Approximately twenty attorneys and support staff members from our Office participate as mentors in the program, and well over two hundred children participate in Project L.E.A.D.
+During the academic year, mentors meet with students twice a month for an hour to implement an interactive curriculum designed for student participation.

 Internet Safety Presentations

-Internet Safety presentations are designed to inform not only youth, but parents, educators, senior citizens and caregivers about the dangers and risks of the internet.
-Our presentations teach social etiquette to establish an awareness of all the dangers and scams lurking online.
+As a part of the Department’s Project Safe Childhood Initiative, our Office provides Internet Safety Presentations to the community.
+The presentations are designed to inform not only youth, but parents, educators, senior citizens and caregivers about the dangers and risks of the internet.
+Our presentations are aimed at establishing an awareness of all of the dangers lurking online.
 Internet safety presentations for youth are designed to create an atmosphere that encourages them to have a dialogue with trusted adults in their lives about their online behaviors.
-We talk to our audiences about sexual predators, cyber-bullying, sexting, online gaming and social networking.
-Additionally, they are taught the three rules of internet safety: 1) tell a trusted adult if anything makes you feel sad, scared or confused; 2) never give out your personal information without parental permission; and 3) never meet someone in person that you first met online.
+We also talk to our audiences about sexual predators, cyber-bullying, sexting, and social networking.

 Youth Mentoring Programs